-Expedition Skills is a world-class camping based multi-disciplinary 7-day collaborative training event delivered by WMT and Woodsmoke at their stunning camp in the heart of the Lake District.
+Expedition Skills is a world-class camping based multi-disciplinary 7-day collaborative training event delivered by WMT and Wild Human at their stunning camp in the heart of the Lake District.
 Our aim is to deliver a solid base of expedition-proven skills ranging from bushcraft and expedition preparation to bush mechanic training, personal security and GPS navigation and concluding with WMT medical skills training – Far From Help.
 The course is delivered by the UK’s leading training providers in these respective fields.
 It starts mid-day on Monday and concludes at 4pm on Sunday.
 No previous camping or expedition experience is required.
 Expedition Skills was a ground breaking course when we started running it in 2005 and it’s never been copied.
 It’s an immersive, detailed and fun camping based and sociable experience.
 This in-depth course is ideal for expedition leaders, film crews, conservationist, teachers, soldiers, doctors, teachers, medical students, overland drivers and anyone planning an adventurous expedition, especially if it’s vehicle based.
 Expeditions Skills could also be your ticket to building your CV with a view to working professionally in the ecotourism and adventure travel industry.
 Alternatively, you’re welcome to join us for an exciting “working” holiday to extend your wilderness knowledge!
 Far From Help – can be booked on its own.

 Great – all of it.
 Lot’s of humour, real examples.